Nintendo Entertainment System: Legacy

 The imagery of the NES, especially its controller, has become a popular motif for a variety of products, including Nintendo's Game Boy Advance.
 The original NES controller has become one of the most recognizable symbols of the console.
-Nintendo has mimicked the look of the controller in several other products, from promotional merchandise to limited edition versions of the Game Boy Advance.

-At the Tokyo Game Show in 2023, the Famicom was bestowed "The Minister of Economy, Trade and Industry Award" in honor of the console's influence and for laying down the foundations for the game industry.
+Nintendo has mimicked the look of the controller in several products, including merchandise and limited-edition versions of the Game Boy Advance.
+At the Tokyo Game Show in 2023, the Famicom was given the Minister of Economy, Trade and Industry award for its influence and for laying down the foundations for the game industry.
 In 2011, IGN named the NES the greatest video game console of all time.

 Emulation

 The NES can be emulated on many other systems.
 The earliest known NES emulator was known simply as the Family Computer Emulator.
 Developed by Haruhisa Udagawa, it was made available in 1990 for the FM Towns computer.
 The earliest emulator for IBM PC compatibles was the Japanese-only Pasofami.
 It was soon followed by iNES, which is available in English and is cross-platform, in 1996.
 It was described as being the first NES emulation software that could be used by a non-expert.
 The first version of NESticle, an unofficial MS-DOS-based emulator, was released on April 3, 1997.
 Nintendo offers licensed emulation of select NES games via its Virtual Console service for the Wii, Nintendo 3DS, and Wii U, and via its Nintendo Classics service for Nintendo Switch and Nintendo Switch 2.